Adding trim to your kitchen island is a great way to add personality and interest to your kitchen. Here are 12 ideas to inspire you!

 How do you install trim on an island?

 Typically island trim is installed using simple pin nails or finish nails.
-The molding doesn’t get stressed and nails are good enough to hold it together.
+The molding doesn’t get stressed and the nails are good enough to hold it together.
 You could use construction adhesive if you like but if you ever decide to take the molding off, you will have a nightmare of a time getting a clean slate.

 To finish, you can use caulk and wood putty before painting.
 The simple rule is to use wood putty where wood meets wood and caulk where wood meets the wall.
 This will result in a nice clean professional finish.